 The NBA center was once known for his defensive impact, low post scoring, and consistent rebounding.
 They had no business leaving the paint and taking an outside shot.
 Having the right-center was vital because it could change the pace of the game.
 The center position has always been dominant and pairs it with a proper point guard, and that could be a dangerous combo.
 Some of the most essential centers to play the game include Kareem Abdul Jabbar, Bill Russell, Wilt Chamberlain, Hakeem Olajuwon, and Shaquille O’ Neal.
-Today’s NBA center must include a three-point shot in their arsenal.
+Today’s NBA center must include a three-point shot in their arsenal and this is something you need to consider when placing picks at PickATM.
 Let’s look at the Top Five NBA Centers Under 25.

 Jusuf Nurkic had an impressive season last year before going down with a leg injury.
 Nurkic was a focal point of the Blazers playoff push.
 Nurkic was doing everything on the floor from playmaking to rebounding to scoring.
 Last season Nurkic averaged 15.6 points, 10.4 rebounds and 3.2 assists per game.
 Nurkic also was a defensive impact he averaged a steal per game and 1.4 blocks per game.
 The Blazers will look for him to be healthy and play alongside Hassan Whiteside.